Why thousands of schools choose First News Education

 Read by more than two and a half million* young people every week, First News reports on the biggest and most fascinating news from the UK and around the world, for children aged 7 to 14.
 From quick news to in-depth reports, First News covers a huge variety of topics, engaging every reader type while cultivating a love of learning.

-The Bett award-winning iHub delivers interactive comprehensions, vocabulary puzzles, polls and debate topics based on the latest stories in the newspaper, for KS2 and KS3.
-By automatically tailoring activities to each pupils’ reading level, the iHub saves teachers valuable time and provides a personalised learning experience, driving engagement and motivation.
+The Bett award-winning Engage platform delivers interactive comprehensions, vocabulary puzzles, polls and debate topics based on the latest stories in the newspaper, for KS2 and KS3.
+Each activity is pre-crafted to three reading levels and marked automatically in the platform, saving teachers valuable time.
+Instantly marked as they go, pupils earn points through each activity, incentivising their accuracy.